Hard Days

-"Hard Days" is a song recorded by American country artist Brantley Gilbert.
+"Hard Days" is a song recorded by American country rock artist Brantley Gilbert.
 He co-wrote the song with Jimi Bell, Brock Berryhill, Jay Brunswick, and Logan Wall.
 It was a single off the deluxe edition of Gilbert's fifth studio album Fire & Brimstone.
 He released an acoustic version to celebrate the release of the deluxe album.

 Background and development

 Gilbert released "Hard Days" amidst the COVID-19 pandemic, and remarked that he hoped the song "offers healing and encouragement in all of the hard times and the hard days in your life," adding it is "about finding hope, or just acknowledging hope and being able to appreciate the bad that leads to the good in your life".

 The song was originally written in 2018 by the other four songwriters and sent to Gilbert.
 He does not usually cut outside songs, so he initially did not record it.
 After the onset of the pandemic, Gilbert went back to the song and made some alterations to it in order to make it feel authentic from him.
 He stated that what the four songwriters had originally wrote was "absolutely amazing", and that he "made the story mine and changed some things to where it was in my language".
 As a recovering addict, Gilbert loved "Hard Days" as it did not attempt to tell people how to deal with hard times, saying one of his least favourite things while dealing with tough situations was hearing people say "I know what you're going through", because everyone's life experiences "are so drastically different".
 He found the song to be more conversational, and about taking "the good with the bad".